How can I Help my Children Deal with Emotions?

-How can I Help my Kids Deal with Emotions?
-In his book, The Stress Factor, Dr. Harry Stanton says that the great enemy of human health is not danger, an emotional convulsion or an occasional crisis (like that of the coronavirus).
+How can I Help my Children Deal with Emotions?
+In his book, The Stress Factor, Dr. Harry Stanton says that the great enemy of human health is not danger, an emotional convulsion, or an occasional crisis (like that of the coronavirus).
 On the contrary, it is the extended, unrelieved state of worry and anxiety.
 There is no doubt that the moments in which we are living are moments of worry and anxiety.
-Isolation, uncertainty, changes in our routines power a state of worry that we have never experienced before.
-In the previous articles, we have explained how to see emotions as the messenger who wants to help us collect the experience we are living and what is important about it.
+Isolation, uncertainty, and changes in our routines power a state of worry that we have never experienced before.
+In the previous articles, we have explained how to view emotions as the messenger who wants to help us collect the experience we are living and what is important about it.

 How should we respond to signs of anxiety in our children?

-The system God placed in our brains to process our emotions is an alarm or signal system that lets us know the experience we are living within, and it determines the way in which we will approach the task or situation we have in front of us.
+The system God placed in our brains to process our emotions is an alarm or signal system that lets us know the experience we are living within, and it determines the way we will approach the task or situation we have in front of us.
 When parents try to read and interpret emotions in their children, they also send a signal to their brain.
-For example, if I look at you and you are frowning, with anger showing on your face, the message my mind receives is “do not get any closer”.
+For example, if I look at you and you are frowning, with anger showing on your face, the message my mind receives is “do not get any closer.”
 Normally, when we are dealing with adults, we can say, “this person needs space right now.”
-And, our reaction is to provide that space that person is looking for.
+And, our reaction is to provide the space that person is looking for.

 When it comes to raising our children, our reaction must be different.
-When they experience emotions of anxiety, anger, or frustration, they are saying: I need you to get closer to me, not to get further away.
+When they experience emotions of anxiety, anger, or frustration, they are saying: “I need you to get closer to me, not to get further away.”
 For human beings, especially for children, emotional security is as important as eating.
 That is why when children experience a lack of emotional connection, their reaction is the same biological reaction that any human or mammal has: flee, fight or become paralyzed.
-Every father and mother must perceive the message that the child is sending through his/her emotions, get closer and not push them further away, in order to provide the emotional security that is so important for their survival.
+Every father and mother must perceive the message that the child is sending through his/her emotions, get closer and do not push them further away, in order to provide the emotional security that is so important for their survival.

-As parents we have the responsibility to be role models for our children to follow, and not only through direct interaction with them.
-The indirect interaction of the parents or their examples of how they handle their emotions, or experience the outside world, greatly influence the development of the personality and social skills of their children.
+As parents, we have the responsibility to be role models for our children to follow, and not only through direct interaction with them.
+The indirect interaction of the parents or their examples of how they handle their emotions or experience the outside world greatly influence the development of the personality and social skills of their children.

-Explain the way you deal with emotions
+Explain how you deal with emotions

 Accepting the fact that we are human and full of limitations and imperfections makes us great.
 Our children need to see that reality that we often try to hide from them.
 Many parents hide their human frailty from their children and that is why children grow up not knowing how to deal with emotions in times of crisis.
-For example, if at one point you lost control and yelled at your child because you were worried or anxious, later, you can go to him or her and recognize your mistake when managing your emotion, and, you can process that experience together taking accountability for the way you expressed your emotions.
-In the end, you can dialogue with your children about some more effective ways to deal with emotions in the future.
+For example, if at one point you lost control and yelled at your child because you were worried or anxious, later, you can go to him or her and recognize your mistake in managing your emotion, and you can process that experience together, taking accountability for the way you expressed your emotions.
+In the end, you can talk with your children about more effective ways to deal with emotions in the future.
 By talking to your children this way about your emotions, you are giving them permission to experience stress and anxiety.
 And, it also lets them know that stress can be managed.

-Have an action plan against the way you deal with emotions
+Have an action plan for dealing with your emotions

 Find a support group

 Try to find a support group for parents.
 Trying to be parents in these critical moments is not easy.
 Support groups have proven to be very effective in therapeutic treatments and self-help.
 Many churches have these community support groups.
 You can also find them on the internet.
-Or maybe, you can create a support group that meets through Zoom.
+Or maybe you can create a support group that meets through Zoom.

-Teach them how to trust God in difficult times.
+Teach them how to trust God in difficult times

 The last tip is the most important of all.
 Your relationship with God is the most powerful example you can give your children.
 The way you handle your stress and anxiety with the company of God is priceless for your children’s emotional and spiritual growth.
 Therefore, take time every day to pray and study the Bible with them.
 Talk about how God’s men handled their stress in difficult times and how God’s Word encourages you today and gives you hope for the future.

 We all have times when we overreact, especially when we are under a lot of stress.
 But the good news is that we are more resilient than we imagine we are.
 We cannot change how we have reacted in the past, but we can change how we will react in the future in front of our children.
-We can change the way we are manifesting our emotions.
+We can change the way we manifest our emotions.
 It is never too late to grow in your emotional intelligence and help your children grow.
 Your child’s brain is plastic, and the moment you begin to regulate your emotions in a more effective way, your child’s brain will reflect that change you are making.
 May your desire be, today, to let Jehovah build your house and help you be an example for your children in times of crisis.